Cost of Living in Finland in 2025 (Helsinki, Tampere, Turku etc.)

 I remember reading that the official data doesn’t look so bad (just around a 1% increase), but in reality I saw most rental ads asking for much higher prices in areas I was already familiar with from the past year.

-However, if you like to keep the heating high during the cold months (and it’s always cold in Finland!), you can easily pay double or triple the amount.
+However, if you like to keep the temperatures high during the cold months (and it’s always cold in Finland!), you can easily pay double or triple the amount.

 Costs for food and eating out in Finland

-Of course, these numbers will vary a lot, depending on several factors related to your diet.
+Of course, these numbers will vary a lot, depending on several factors related to your diet and eating out habits.
+As you will see in my list of prices below, eating out is expensive and adds up to increase your monthly expenses:

 - €4.00 for a basic cheeseburger